An Aggressive ETF Portfolio for Retirees

 A Total-Return Approach

 This aggressive ETF portfolio stakes roughly half of its assets in stocks and holds the rest in a combination of cash, Treasury Inflation-Protected Securities, and other bonds.
 Truly aggressive retirees and pre-retirees--such as those whose living expenses are fully covered with income from Social Security, a pension, or a business--might consider tipping even more into equities.
 While it contains a hefty stake in bonds, it's not designed solely or even primarily for current income.
 Rather, the goal is to deliver a combination of capital appreciation with a reasonable amount of stability and income.
 As with the other portfolios, the assumption is that investors will use a total-return approach and periodically shift some of their investment assets to cash to fund current living expenses.
-(For a discussion of income versus total return and the merits of each, read this helpful thread.)
+(For a discussion of income versus total return, and why the two approaches aren't all that different, check out this article.)

 On the U.S. equity side, I've again modeled the holdings on ETFInvestor's Hands-Free Portfolio and have included three distinct funds.
-One could obtain similar market exposure via a broad market index portfolio such as Vanguard Total Stock Market ETF (VTI), but our portfolio has a modest emphasis on mega-caps, which look relatively attractive to our equity analyst team right now.
+One could obtain similar market exposure via a broad market index portfolio such as Vanguard Total Stock Market ETF (VTI), but our portfolio has a modest emphasis on mega-caps.

 The Role of Cash